 Gavin's Point Dam on the Missouri River, along the Outlaw Trail Scenic Byway

 The Outlaw Trail Scenic Byway follows Nebraska Highway 12 for 231 miles parallel to the northern border of the state.
 The route also parallels the Missouri and Niobrara Rivers for the entire distance.
 The Lewis and Clark Expedition first navigated up the Missouri River in this area in 1804.
 They continued following the Missouri that year, spending the winter at the Mandan villages in North Dakota.
-When they arrived in the Mandan area, there were French fur trappers already there (Sacajawea's husband was French, and Sacajawea herself had been kidnapped from her Shoshone family in what is now Idaho several years before).
+When they arrived in the Mandan area, there were French fur trappers already there (Sacajawea's husband was a French trapper and translator, and Sacajawea herself had been kidnapped from her Shoshone family in what is now Idaho several years before).

 The name "The Outlaw Trail" seems obvious for this route, given that Devil's Nest (an area of deep canyons and heavy tree cover that made hiding out relatively easy) is along the way.
 Probably the most famous residents of Devil's Nest were the Jesse and Frank James Gang but there were numerous other folks of similar intent in the area in those days, including Doc Middleton and James Jameson.

 As the Outlaw Trail heads west, it slowly climbs out of the lush, verdant valley of the Missouri and into the Sandhills District, a large region of wide open spaces characterized by rolling countryside made up of grass-stabilized sand dunes.
 Back in the day, this was prime bison breeding and hunting countryside.
 These days it's one of the premier cattle ranching landscapes on Earth.